ifibrasil/stocdebt/INSTALL_FROM_ARCHIVES.md

 ## Linux (archive `stocdebt_linux.tar.gz`)

-After downloading `stocdebt_linux.tar.gz`, run the following commands, replacing argument `pkgs` with the path to `stocdebt_linux.tar.gz` in your computer.
+After downloading `stocdebt_linux.tar.gz`, run the following commands, replacing argument `pkgs` with the path to `stocdebt_linux.tar.gz` on your computer.

 ```{r}
 # Install dependencies (other packages on which "stocdebt" depends to work appropriately)